pods-framework/pods-gravity-forms/readme.txt

 * Added: Support for E-mail field mappings with 'Confirm E-mail' enabled
 * Added: Support for Date fields with multiple inputs (date dropdown / text fields)
 * Added: Smarter requirement handling for WP object fields based on object type (only require what the WP insert API requires)
+* Added: Support for List field mapping to a Pod field which ends up serializing the value, but can be prepopulated back into the Gravity Form
 * Improved: Added headings to each group of feed options so they are easier to work with
 * Fixed: Issues with using 'bypass' as a save action
 * Fixed: Dynamic select options should set the current value (as posted in form) properly